-CAfE is governed by a Board of Trustees appointed by the CCC and appointor organisations.
-The Trust Deed enables the CCC to appoint up to 50% of the Trustees by number, but does not require them to do so.
-The CCC also appoints the Chair who is also a Trustee of CAfE.
+CAFE is governed by a Board of Trustees appointed by the Council and appointer organisations.
+The Trust Deed enables the Council to appoint up to 50% of the Trustees by number, but does not require them to do so.
+The Council also appoints the Chair who is also a Trustee of CAFE.

-Appointor organisations may appoint a single Trustee.
+Appointer organisations may appoint a single Trustee.

-Initial appointor organisations are
+Initial appointor organisations were